 The character of Hannibal Lecter and Anthony Hopkinss fine performance have an undeniable effectiveness (and went onto to become a cultural icon) but again Jonathan Demme overstates the part and has to deck Lecter out in pasty face and have him calmly conducting music in the air while covered in blood and surrounded by dead bodies.
 The scenes between Anthony Hopkins and Jodie Foster have their own creepy fascination but again Jonathan Demme lacks it as a storyteller.
 The dramatic emphasis of the film is on the obvious set-pieces Lecters escape from prison, or Clarices surprise turning up at Gumbs house while the FBI trap closes in another direction, her being hunted with a nightscope in the cellar.
 While Jonathan Demme hypes the story in these places, there is none of the sense you get in Thomas Harriss novel of Hannibal Lecter sitting in his cell controlling the entire game and having both the FBI and Senator Martins running about and of the way that Thomas Harris would, with breathtaking skill, pull the carpet out from underneath the reader.
 The best one can say for The Silence of the Lambs is that it is a competent thriller for those who have not read Thomas Harris.

 Hannibal (2001) was a direct sequel, featuring a return performance from Anthony Hopkins but not Jodie Foster.
 The less well-known Manhunter (1986), based on Thomas Harriss Red Dragon (1981), features Hannibal Lecters first screen appearance.
 Subsequent to the success of The Silence of the Lambs and Hannibal, Manhunter was remade as a prequel and a Hannibal Lecter origin story with Red Dragon (2002) also featuring Anthony Hopkins.
 Hannibal Rising (2007) was a further prequel, telling the story of Lecters childhood.
-The Hannibal Lecter saga was further elaborated in the tv series Hannibal (2013 ) starring Mads Mikkelsen in the title role.
+The Hannibal Lecter saga was further elaborated in the tv series Hannibal (2013 ) starring Mads Mikkelsen in the title role, which is in fact the best iteration of Hannibal Lecter to date.
 The Silence of the Hams (1994) was a parody.
 Parodies can also be found in Fatal Instinct (1993), National Lampoon's Loaded Weapon 1 (1993), Austin Powers in Goldmember (2002), Cats & Dogs: The Revenge of Kitty Galore (2010) and Hoodwinked Too!
 Hood vs. Evil (2011).